hubro-apparatus/hubro/docs/3-project-structure.md

  - `/system` - Optional - Hold application specific system wide templates and pages such as http error pages etc.
  - `/layouts` - Optional - Holds application specific page layouts.
  - `/components` - Optional - Hold application specific components.
- - `/public` - Optional - Static assets.
+ - `/public` - Optional - Holds static assets.
+ - `/adapters` - Optional - Holds adapter classes used for connecting to databases etc.
  - `/build` - Auto created - Where production ready assets will be placed by the build process.

 The root of the application can contain other folders than these top-level folders.
 Hubro only cares about the folders listed here.